SETU-AIML-2026/AIML-Evolution/topic-01-shape-of-the-field/unit-01-lecture/talk-01-shape-of-the-field/talk-01-shape-of-the-field.md

 # Week 1 Lecture Slides

-The Shape of the Field: cycles, breakthroughs, and what the current wave got right.
+The Shape of the Field: cycles and breakthroughs.